North Korea says it has tested new long-range cruise missiles | ExBulletin

 The powerful sister Kims last month hinted that North Korea was ready to resume weapons testing as it issued a statement reprimanding the United States and South Korea for continuing their joint military exercises, which she said that it was the most vivid expression of American hostile policy.

-She then said the North would boost its pre-strike capabilities, while another senior official threatened unspecified countermeasures that would leave allies facing a security crisis.

-The Allies say the exercises are of a defensive nature, but they have canceled or reduced them in recent years to make room for diplomacy or in response to COVID-19.
+The Allies say their exercises are defensive in nature, but they have canceled or reduced them in recent years to make room for diplomacy or in response to COVID-19.

-Talks between the United States and North Korea have stalled since the collapse of a summit between Trump and Kim in 2019, when the Americans rejected the North’s request for easing major sanctions in exchange for a partial surrender of its nuclear capabilities.
-The Kim’s government has so far rejected the Biden administration’s proposals for dialogue, urging Washington to abandon its hostile policies first.

-The latest tests came after Kim staged an unusual parade in the capital Pyongyang last week, which was a notable departure from previous militaristic demonstrations, featuring antivirus workers in hazmat suits and civil defense organizations involved in industrial work and reconstruction. communities destroyed by floods instead of rockets. and other provocative weapons.
+The latest tests came after Kim staged an unusual parade last week that was a notable departure from previous militaristic displays, featuring antivirus workers in hazmat suits and civil defense organizations involved in industrial work and rebuilding devastated communities from floods.

-Experts said the parade focused on internal unity as Kim now faces perhaps his toughest test with North Korea battling US-led economic sanctions over its nuclear weapons, pandemic border closures that are causing tensions. further in its rugged economy and food shortages worsened. from floods last summer.
+Experts said the parade was focused on internal unity as Kim faces perhaps his toughest test, with his economy collapsing.

 Sources